-(Mac OS) ./MMB-c commands.protein-homology-modeling.dat (Linux) ./MMB -c commands.protein-homology-modeling.dat
+MMB -c commands.protein-homology-modeling.dat

 Note that the last Windows release was 2.14.
 Windows users will therefore find that the tutorial does not exactly follow the contents of their command files.
 I actually hate Windows.
 There, I've said it!
-I will try to get around to another Windows release at some point, but in the meantime perhaps run the Linux version in a virtual machine.
+Anyway try the Docker image.